teddybear082/crus-modloader/README.md

 5. Now go to that `mods` folder and copy the "cs-vr-mod-vr-files" folder, "cs-vr-mod-xr-tools" folder, and "cs-scripts-vr-mod" folder from this folder to the 'mods' folder.
 6. Run the crueltysquad.exe again with your VR headset on and active / running and the main scene should populate into your VR headset if all has gone well.
-	If it crashes the first time to desktop, run it again, sometimes it takes three times running the .exe for everything to take effect.
+	If it crashes the first time to desktop, run it again, sometimes it takes THREE times running the .exe for everything to take effect.
 More than that, and there's a problem.

 ## Return to flat screen mode
 1. Remove the vr-related mod folds from your mod directory